CodeYourFuture/HTML-CSS-Module-Project/HOW-TO-GET-HELP.md

 Have you noticed a bug?
 Does something not make sense?

-Post in the relevent channel on Slack depending on the module you are completing:
+Post in the relevant channel on Slack depending on the module you are completing:

 - Git - `cyf-module-git`
 - HTML/CSS - `cyf-module-html-css`